Healthdirect Free Australian health advice you can count on.

 • consider another ophthalmologist or health service

-• talk to your GP about other options such as a different type of treatment
+• talk to your GP about other treatment options

 Resources and support

-• Good vision for life provides advice for care of your eyes, problems and diseases.
+Good vision for life provides advice for eye care, vision problems and eye diseases.

 Learn more here about the development and quality assurance of healthdirect content.